arbolescontract/codex-mcp-go/README_EN.md

 ## 1. Project Overview

-Codex4KiloMCP is a Go-based MCP (Model Context Protocol) server that serves as a bridge for Codex CLI, enabling various AI coding assistants (such as Claude Code, Roo Code, KiloCode, etc.) to seamlessly collaborate with Codex.
+codex-mcp-go is a Go-based MCP (Model Context Protocol) server that serves as a bridge for Codex CLI, enabling various AI coding assistants (such as Claude Code, Roo Code, KiloCode, etc.) to seamlessly collaborate with Codex.

 In the current AI-assisted programming ecosystem:
 - **AI Coding Assistants** (Claude Code/Roo Code/KiloCode): Handle architecture design, requirement analysis, and code refactoring
 - **Codex**: Handles code generation, bug fixing, and code review
-- **Codex4KiloMCP**: Manages session context, supporting multi-turn conversations and parallel tasks
+- **codex-mcp-go**: Manages session context, supporting multi-turn conversations and parallel tasks

-Compared to the official Codex MCP implementation, Codex4KiloMCP introduces **enterprise-grade features** such as **session persistence**, **parallel execution**, and **reasoning trace**.
+Compared to the official Codex MCP implementation, codex-mcp-go introduces **enterprise-grade features** such as **session persistence**, **parallel execution**, and **reasoning trace**.

 ---